enkidevs/curriculum/CSS/HTML/headings-and-paragraphs.md

 ---
 ## Content

-The simplest of webpages must have at least a title and a description.
+Even the simplest of web pages must contain at least one block of text.
 Usually, these fields are semantically delimited by the `<h>` and `<p>` tags.
 ```html
 <head>
   ...